When Should I Have My Knee Replaced? – A Surgeon's Perspective Written by Dr. Brian Hatten on Monday, 16 March 2020

 Number 2: Your surgeon will evaluate your x-rays to determine if you have severe arthritis.
 This may show up as several different findings.
 Sometimes it's narrowing of the joint space creating bone on bone contact.
 Other times it's the development of large bone spurs and deformity.
 Many times it's a combination of all these things.

 Ok.
 So you have fulfilled these requirements.
 It's time for a knee replacement because you have satisfied both numbers one and two.
 Right?
 For many patients that's it.
 Those things are ultimately the baseline prerequisites from our perspective.
-Although there is an extra caveat if you live in United States and are covered by Medicare or a similar insurance.
-We also need to make sure that you have at least three months of conservative measures documented in your chart prior to making the decision for surgery; otherwise the government can take back our payments for performing the surgery (recovery audits).
+Although there is an extra caveat if you live in United States and are covered by Medicare or certain private insurances.
+Patients covered by Medicare must have at least three months of conservative measures documented prior to making the decision for surgery (recovery audits).

 For many patients, however, it gets so much more complicated.
 Sometimes this simple algorithm doesn't tell the complete story.
 There may be many other considerations that just aren't covered by the simple arithmetic of Number 1 + 2 = time for a knee replacement.

 Seeing the rest of this analysis from the surgeon's perspective can be helpful.
 Yes, as surgeons we do love to operate.
-We spent most of our young lives in school and formal training to become the best possible physician.
-Does that mean that we want to always use our skills to operate on every patient that meets these qualifications?
-Emphatically, the answer is "no." Here is why: We also desire great surgical outcomes for our patients.
-That's a given.
-However, this simple prerequisite of Number 1 + 2, may not get us to that outcome every time.
+We spent much of our lives in school and formal training to become the best possible physician.
+However, that does not imply that we operate on every patient in every situation.
+This simple prerequisite of Number 1 + 2, may not get us to that outcome every time.